 You may incorporate a viewing, memorial service, or both with cremation.
 We also offer simple cremation that includes only collecting your loved one from the place of death, filing all paperwork, performing a cremation without witnesses, and returning the ashes to you.
 Simple cremation is the most basic type of cremation and costs less.

 Where do I begin?

-If your loved one has passed away, please let us know as soon as possible by calling us at (253) 200-0811.
+If your loved one has passed away, please call us at (253) 200-0811 as soon as possible.
 A Hill Funeral Home & Cremation Service advisor is available around the clock to assist you.